Hungary dual citizenship: complete guide

 Additionally, popular alternatives for gaining residency include:

-- proof of external income of at least €10,000.
+- proof of external income of at least €3,000 a month;

-- starting a business or engaging in entrepreneurship within Hungary.
+- starting a business or engaging in entrepreneurship within Hungary;

-- employment with a Hungarian company.
+- employment with a Hungarian company;

 - marriage to a Hungarian citizen.